 The following terms show up across most popular solitaire gameplay modes.
-You should familiarize yourself with these terms even if you only intend to play Klondike solitaire because each term’s in-game mechanics may influence how you approach the game in the first place.
-These terms will also allow you to understand solitaire strategies more effectively because professional players use them with great frequency.
+You should familiarize yourself with these terms even if you only intend to play Klondike or classic solitaire because each term’s in-game mechanics may influence how you approach the game in the first place.
+These terms will also allow you to understand different strategies more effectively.

-Depending on the rules of the chosen solitaire mode, the stock can sometimes be remade by taking all cards from the waste pile and flipping them back over.
-At that time, the new stock may be shuffled if the game mode allows for it.
+Depending on the rules of the chosen solitaire game, the Stock can sometimes be remade by taking all cards from the waste pile and flipping them back over.
+At that time, the new Stock may be shuffled if the game mode allows for it.

 While not used in all forms of solitaire, cells are a special mechanic that provide the player with a maneuvering space over a round’s course.
 Cells take the form of a “free space,” often above the main Tableau, that will accept a single card at a time.
-Any card can be placed into these cells, though it is common to use this space to reserve a strategically significant card such as an ace.
-On Solitaired where classic solitaire is only played, there is no cell or free space.
+Any card can be placed into these cells, though it is common to use this space to reserve a strategically significant card such as an Ace.
+In classic solitaire, there is no cell or free space.